 - ☑ 1.
-Provide career exploration and career development activities through an organized, systematic framework designed to aid students, including in the middle grades, before enrolling and while participating in a CTE program, in making informed plans and decisions about future education and career opportunities. - ☑ 2.
-Provide professional development for teachers, faculty, school leaders, administrators, specialized instructional support personnel, career guidance and academic counselors, or paraprofessionals. - 🖂 3.
-Provide within CTE the skills necessary to pursue career in high-skill, high-wage, or in-demand industry sectors or occupations. - \boxtimes 4.
+Provide career exploration and career development activities through an organized, systematic framework designed to aid students, including in the middle grades, before enrolling and while participating in a CTE program, in making informed plans and decisions about future education and career opportunities. - 🖂 3.
+Provide within CTE the skills necessary to pursue career in high-skill, high-wage, or in-demand industry sectors or occupations. - ☑ 4.
 Support integration of academic skills into CTE programs and programs of study.

 ☐ 6.
-Develop and implement evaluations of the activities carried out with funds under this part , including evaluations necessary to compl ete the local needs assessment and the local report.
+Develop and implement evaluations of the activities carried out with funds under this part, including evaluations necessary to complete the local needs assessment and the local report. ☐ Not Applicable